Ozone Water Treatment

 Using a venturi injector will require a method of removing the undissolved oxygen and ozone from the water.
 Unlike the bubble diffuser where the bubbles will naturally rise to the head-space and escape the piping system, a venturi injector has no method of removing this undissolved gas, one must be provided.
 A contact tank is a popular method, there are also de-gas chambers and columns that can be used.
 Ozone compatible air vents are used to remove this gas and vent to a safe location or to an ozone destruct unit.

-If an off-gas system is not used the excess gas bubbles that may carry residual ozone can off-gas in undesirable locations causing safety concerns.
+If an off-gas system is not used, the excess gas bubbles that may carry residual ozone can off-gas in undesirable locations causing safety concerns.
 Also, this excess gas may volatilize some of the dissolved ozone back into the gaseous form.

 Venturi injectors become an integral part of the plumbing system in use.
 A pump is commonly placed prior to the injector, a tank after the injector.
 A by-pass loop is also commonly used to allow regulation of water flow through the injector and greater flexibility.
-Follow this link to the Mazzei website for some great examples of these plumbing options.

-Diagram of system using a venturi injector, pump, contact tank, and air vent.
+Diagram of system using a venturi injector, pump, contact tank and air vent.

 Static mixers are any static device designed for the sole purpose of mixing two flows together.
 In our application we are mixing ozone gas with water, therefore the same principle of breaking the bubbles up into the smallest possible bubbles is the goal with the static mixer.